Elizabeth I: Heir presumptive

 On 17 April 1555, Elizabeth was recalled to court to attend the final stages of Mary's apparent pregnancy.
 If Mary and her child died, Elizabeth would become queen, but if Mary gave birth to a healthy child, Elizabeth's chances of becoming queen would recede sharply.
 When it became clear that Mary was not pregnant, no one believed any longer that she could have a child.
 Elizabeth's succession seemed assured.

 King Philip, who ascended the Spanish throne in 1556, acknowledged the new political reality and cultivated his sister-in-law.
-She was a better ally than the chief alternative, Mary, Queen of Scots, who had grown up in France and was betrothed to the Dauphin of France.
-When his wife fell ill in 1558, King Philip sent the Count of Feria to consult with Elizabeth.
+She was a better ally than the chief alternative, Mary, Queen of Scots, who had grown up in France and was betrothed to Francis, Dauphin of France.
+When his wife fell ill in 1558, Philip sent the Count of Feria to consult with Elizabeth.
 This interview was conducted at Hatfield House, where she had returned to live in October 1555.
 By October 1558, Elizabeth was already making plans for her government.
-Mary recognised Elizabeth as her heir on 6 November 1558, and Elizabeth became queen when Mary died on 17 November.
+Mary recognised Elizabeth as her heir on 6 November 1558 and Elizabeth became queen when Mary died on 17 November.